octoenergy/import-recursion-demo/README.md

                       already exists, it will be overwritten.
 Default: `demo`.
 - `--chain-length`: The length of the import chain triggered by running `main.py`.
 Default: 150.
 - `--recursion-limit`: The Python recursion limit that will be set before triggering the import chain.
 Default: 1000.
+- `--preimport-modules`: If this flag is provided, import all the modules in reverse order before triggering the import chain.

 ## Generated project structure